-350. EDUCATIONAL PERSPECTIVES: DEAF AND HARD OF HEARING/THREE CREDITS
+350. FOUNDATIONS DEAF AND HARD OF HEARING/THREE CREDITS

 Major credit.
 An introductory course on the history, philosophies, current trends and issues, and models of education for students who are deaf and hard of hearing.
 The course focuses on the impact of deafness on the psychological, sociological, and vocational development of individuals with hearing losses.
-It includes methods of guidance, support, and referral for parents.
-The course includes a clinical.
-Offered Fall Term.
+It includes methods of guidance, support,

-353. AUDIOLOGY AND SPEECH SCIENCE/ THREE CREDITS
+353. AUDIOLOGY AND SPOKEN LANGUAGE DEVELOPMENT/ THREE CREDITS

 Major credit.
-This course is an introduction to the fundamentals of hearing, hearing disorders, and the administration and interpretation of tests for auditory acuity that focus on the physics of sound, physical characteristics of the speech and hearing mechanisms, and the pathology, etiology and treatment of hearing loss.
-The course includes practical preparation in the use and care of hearing aids and amplification systems and involves a clinical.
-Offered Fall Term.
+This course is an introduction to the fundamentals of hearing, hearing disorders and how they affect spoken language development, and the administration and interpretation of tests for auditory acuity that focus on the physics of sound, physical characteristics of the speech and hearing mechanisms, and the pathology, etiology and treatment of hearing loss.
+The course includes practical preparation in the use and care of hearing aids and amplification systems and involves a five-hour clinical.
+Offered Fall Term

-354. SPEECH AND AUDITORY DEVELOPMENT/ THREE CREDITS
+357. READING ASSESSMENT AND INSTRUCTION: DHH/THREE CREDITS